Our step-by-step guide to letting a property

 Property Management ensures full time care for your property and your tenant.
 After placing a tenant in your property, we also collect the rent, handle all the administration and assist with maintenance issues.

 Parkheath offer a number of management packages which can be tailor-made to suit your requirements.
-More about Property Management.
+Contact us for more information.

 Once you have confirmed that you would like to proceed, we will draw up the relevant paperwork and form an agreement (the Tenancy Agreement), which is signed by both parties.